a3-audio/a3-doc/source/development/imaging.md

 tar -xf path/to/...img.tar.gz
 ```

-## Flash SD-Card on linux
+## Find device on linux
-- Find device name of sdcard, note that the name could be different on your system:
+- Find the device name you want to apply the image on.
+Note that the name could be different on your system.
+In this example my sdcard is shown:
 ```
 lsblk